-The SBA’s economic injury disaster loans provide up to $2 million in assistance for business owners and have favorable terms including low interest rates and long payback periods.
+The SBA’s economic injury disaster loans provide emergency funding for business owners and have favorable terms including low interest rates and long payback periods.
 As of this writing, the interest rate for disaster loans is 3.75% for small businesses and 2.75% for private non-profit organizations.
 The length of the loan payback period will vary based on your ability to repay it, and can be as long as 30 years.

 Which Businesses are Eligible?

 Small business owners in all U.S. states and territories are currently eligible to apply, provided that your business meets the SBA’s size standards.
 In general, to be considered a small business, you must not have more than 500 employees, but there are exceptions.
 Use the SBA’s Size Standards Tool to find out whether your business qualifies.

 You can apply for an SBA disaster loan online, by mail, in person at a disaster center, or by calling the SBA Customer Service Center at 1-800-659-2955.
 The SBA recently introduced a streamlined application process.
 Click here to access the application.